Aventon Abound SR Review: A Smart, Affordable Shorttail Cargo eBike with Room for Improvement

 Aventon has options for remote locking and Geofencing which allows for eBike rental, bike share, and tracking your kids but I wasn’t able to test many of these features due to the 4G coverage in my area.

-*$20 a year after the 12 years
+*$20 a year after the first 12 months

 aventon abound sr electric cargo bike review electronic motor lock